-The Electronic Signatures in Global and National Commerce Act ("ESIGN") 1 , most of which becomes effective on October 1, 2000, marks the latest statutory milestone on the road to a nationally consistent legal framework for electronic commerce.
-It joins the proposed Uniform Electronic Transactions Act (UETA), versions of which have already been adopted in 18 states (including Pennsylvania and Maryland) with other versions pending in most other states (including New Jersey and Delaware).
-2 We invite clients to consult us on specific details of these Acts, which can only be outlined in broad strokes in this Update.
+The Electronic Signatures in Global and National Commerce Act (ESIGN) is a statutory milestone on the road to a nationally consistent legal framework for electronic commerce.
+It joins the proposed Uniform Electronic Transactions Act (UETA), versions of which have been adopted in 47 states.

 ESIGN and UETA apply to transactions among individuals, businesses, and governments; ESIGN only applies to transactions "in or affecting interstate or foreign commerce".
 Both statutes provide - with numerous exceptions - that electronic contracts, signatures and other transactional records "may not be denied legal effect, validity, or enforceability" solely because they are in electronic form.

-An "electronic signature" is an "electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record."
+An electronic signature is an "electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record."
 As UETA's official comments make clear, "No specific technology need be used ...[T]he critical element is the intention to execute or adopt the sound or symbol or process for the purpose of signing the related record."
-Consequently a valid "electronic signature" does not need to be an encrypted signature such as those created by PGP or other digital encryption programs.
-It can be a webpage clickthrough ("I ACCEPT"), a sound ("OK!"), typed letters at the bottom of an email message ("Moi"), a fingerprint, a DNA sequence, or something totally unimaginable today, so long as it is intended as a signature by the signer.
-Even the act of a nonhuman "electronic agent" empowered by a party may be sufficient to bind the party.
+Consequently a valid electronic signature does not need to be an encrypted signature such as those created by PGP or other digital encryption programs.
+It can be a webpage clickthrough ("I ACCEPT"), a sound ("OK!"), typed letters at the bottom of an email message, a fingerprint, a DNA sequence, or something as yet unimagined, so long as it is intended as a signature by the signer.
+Even the act of a nonhuman electronic agent empowered by a party may be sufficient to bind the party.
 However, the more stringent and secure the signing process is, the more difficult it will be for the purported signer to deny or evade responsibility.

 Do I Have To Accept Electronic Signing?